 NI Holdings utilizes an independent actuary to assist with the estimation of its liability for unpaid losses and LAE.
 This actuary prepares estimates of the ultimate liability for unpaid losses and LAE based on established actuarial methods described below.
-The Company's management reviews these estimates and supplements the actuarial analysis with information not fully incorporated into the actuarially based estimate, such as changes in the external business environment and changes in internal company processes and strategy.
+The Company's management reviews these estimates and supplements the actuarial analysis with information not fully incorporated into the actuarially based estimate, such as changes in the external business environment and internal company processes.
 NI Holdings may adjust the actuarial estimates based on this supplemental information in order to arrive at the amount recorded in the consolidated financial statements.

-NI Holdings accrues liabilities for unpaid losses and LAE based upon estimates of the ultimate amount payable.
-The Company projects its estimate of ultimate losses and LAE by using the following actuarial methodologies:
+NI Holdings accrues its ultimate liability for unpaid losses and LAE by using the following actuarial methodologies:

 Bornhuetter-Ferguson Method - The Bornhuetter-Ferguson Method is a blended method that explicitly takes into account both actual loss development to date and expected future loss emergence.
 This method is applied on both a paid loss basis and an incurred loss basis.
-This method uses selected loss development patterns to calculate the expected percentage of loss unpaid (or unreported).
+This method uses selected loss development patterns to calculate the expected percentage of losses unpaid (or unreported).
 The expected future loss component of the method is calculated by multiplying earned premium for the given exposure period by a selected a priori (i.e. deductive) loss ratio.
-The resulting dollars are then multiplied by the expected percentage of unpaid (or unreported) loss described above.
+The resulting dollars are then multiplied by the expected percentage of unpaid (or unreported) losses described above.
 This provides an estimate of future paid (or reported) losses that is then added to actual paid (or incurred) loss data to produce the estimated ultimate loss.

-Paid and Case Incurred Loss Methods - The Paid and Case Incurred Loss Development Methods utilize ratios of cumulative paid or case incurred loss or loss adjustment expense at each age of development as a percent of the preceding development age.
+Paid and Case Incurred Loss Method - The Paid and Case Incurred Loss Development Method utilizes ratios of cumulative paid or case incurred losses or LAE at each age of development as a percent of the preceding development age.
 Selected ratios are then multiplied together to produce a set of loss development factors which when applied to the most current data value, by accident year, develop estimated ultimate losses or LAE.
 Ultimate losses or LAE are then selected for each accident year from the various methods employed.

-Ratio of Paid ALAE to Paid Loss Method - This method utilizes the ratio of paid allocated loss adjustment expense ("ALAE") to paid losses and is similar to the Paid and Case Incurred Methods described above, except that the data projected are the ratios of paid ALAE to paid losses.
+Ratio of Paid ALAE to Paid Loss Method - This method utilizes the ratio of paid allocated loss adjustment expense ("ALAE") to paid losses and is similar to the Paid and Case Incurred Method described above, except that the data projected are the ratios of paid ALAE to paid losses.
 The projected ultimate ratio is then multiplied by the selected ultimate losses, by accident year, to yield ultimate ALAE.
 ALAE reserves are calculated by subtracting paid losses from ultimate ALAE.

-NI Holdings estimates IBNR reserves by first deriving an actuarially based estimate of the ultimate cost of total loss and LAE incurred as of the financial statement date.
-NI Holdings then reduces the estimated ultimate loss and LAE by loss and LAE payments and case reserves carried as of the financial statement date.
+NI Holdings estimates IBNR reserves by first deriving an actuarially based estimate of the ultimate cost of total losses and LAE incurred as of the financial statement date.
+NI Holdings then reduces the estimated ultimate losses and LAE by loss and LAE payments and case reserves carried as of the financial statement date.
 The actuarially determined estimate is based upon indications from one of the above actuarial methodologies or uses a weighted average of these results.
 The specific method used to estimate the ultimate losses will vary depending on the judgment of the actuary as to what is the most appropriate method for the property and casualty business.
-Finally, the Company considers other factors that impact reserves that are not fully incorporated in the actuarially based estimate, such as changes in the external business environment and changes in internal company processes and strategy.
+Finally, the Company considers other factors that impact reserves which are not fully incorporated in the actuarially based estimate, such as changes in the external business environment and changes in internal company processes and strategy.